cellery-io/sdk/README.md

 ---

 ## Quickstart Guide

+The easiest way to setup Cellery is using the 'local' mode which installs a VirtualBox image.
+For other installation approaches including GCP and Docker for Desktop see [here](docs/installation-options.md)

 ### Prerequisites
 1. kubectl v1.11.x (Execute `kubectl version` command and make sure kubectl client is v1.11.